-Providers can update their demographics and/or profile using the Provider Portal on MHN's website, calling the provider line at (800) 541-3353, and/or sending an email to: Professional.Relations@MHN.com.
+Providers can update their demographics and/or profile using the Provider Portal on MHN's website or calling the provider line at 844-966-0298, and/or sending an email to: mhn.providerservices@healthnet.com additional assistance in finding a provider and, if applicable, to the Department of Managed Health Care (DMHC) and/or California Department of Insurance (CDI), to report any inaccuracies with MHN's directory.

-3.3 Referral to MHN (California providers only).
+3.4 Referral to MHN (California Providers Only).

-If a provider who is not accepting new patients is contacted by an MHN member or potential member seeking to become a new patient, the practitioner must direct the member or potential member to both MHN for additional assistance in finding a provider and, if applicable, to the Department of Managed Health Care (DMHC) and/or California Department of Insurance (CDI), to report and inaccuracies with MHN's directory.
+If a provider who is not accepting new patients is contacted by a MHN member or potential member seeking to become a new patient, the practitioner must direct the member or potential member to both MHN for

-3.4 Compliance with MHN credentialing policies:
+3.5 Compliance with MHN Credentialing Policies: